Ice cream is for many of us a sweet treat saved for special occasions, hot summer days, or curling up on the couch with a good book or TV show.

 Luckily, a lot of low-carb ice cream options can now be found in most supermarkets (at least here in the U.S.).
 Some are truly great while others fall flat.

-In this review, we’ll look at some of the low-carb iced creams available both in stores and online.
+In this review, I’ll look at some of the low-carb ice creams available both in stores and online.
 I tried all of them and the review is based entirely on my personal experience.

 The ice creams included in this review have either a dairy or a non-dairy base.
-The base of the non-dairy ice creams (technically not “creams” but we’ll stick to that wording for simplicity) included here are water (Artic Zero), and coconut (So Delicious).
+The base of the non-dairy ice creams (technically not “creams” but we’ll stick to that wording for simplicity) included here is coconut (So Delicious).

 Some people find that sugar alcohols make them bloated and/or constipated.
 If that’s the case, choose a brand with fewer or no sugar alcohols.